top of page

 She Loves You

-Song Meaning and Background of She Loves You by The Beatles
+Song Meaning of She Loves You by The Beatles

 "She Loves You" is a song written by John Lennon and Paul McCartney and of the rock band the Beatles for release in 1963.
 It remains the band's best-selling single in the United Kingdom and was the top-selling single of the 1960s there by any artist.